miama998/miama998.github.io-piano/index.md

 | Level 1-9    | Level 1-9         | $300 + 50/hr  |

 # Half Price if you are learning...

-Thompson 1 because it's easy
+* Thompson 1 because it's easy

-Canon in D because it's gonna be very useful
+* Canon in D because it's gonna be very useful

-###This section is important because my mom is mentioned
+### This section is important because my mom is mentioned

 <dl>
 <dt> My Mom </dt>
-<dd>For all the mental support throughout the years to make me someone who can bring light to other people's life :)</dt>
+<dd>For all the mental support throughout the years to make me someone who can bring light to other people's life :)</dd>
 <dt> Wilson Wang </dt>
 <dd>Many thanks to my husband Wilson who taught me how to put this website together</dd>
 </dl>